-Only after adding the key above, you will be able to see the Screen Layout option in the App indicator icon.
+Only after adding the preceding key, you can see the Screen Layout option in the App indicator icon.
 For more information about app indicator icon, see App indicator icon.

 To select the screen layout, click the app indicator icon in the taskbar, and select Screen Layout.
 The Screen Layout dialog appears.